Our number two on day number two of our fill-in adventure together.

 How about let's find the things that we're better at and just be better at it?

-They'll say, well, the playing field's not level.
+I know the playing field, they'll say, Well, the playing field's not level.

-But I don't want to level it out in a way that punishes the American consumer.
+I understand that, but I don't want to level it out in a way that punishes the American consumer.

-I love Walmart.
+I love Walmart, I love Walmart.

-However, I have the same crisis of uh mixed feelings when I walk in and find out that everything is is made uh by the ChaiCons.
+However, I have the same crisis of mixed feelings when I walk in and find out that everything is made by the Chi Cons.

-But I think I like even less making things artificially more expensive to protect the American worker when instead I'd like to see the American economy and the American workforce be responsive and nimble as I know it can.
+I don't like that, but I think I like even less making things artificially more expensive to protect the American worker when instead I'd like to see the American economy and the American workforce be responsive and nimble as I know it can.

-All right, Mark Davis Infor Rush, be right back.
+All right, Mark Davis in for Rush.

-It's the Rush Limbaugh Show for a Tuesday.
+It's the Rush Limbaugh show for a Tuesday.

 Hour number two will draw to a close within mere seconds.

-And I got some thoughts and I'll share them next.
+There's some items in the news about campaign finance, and I got some thoughts and I'll share them next.